 As discussed in Note 1.A., the statement of revenues and expenditures - budgetary basis of the Athletic Department is intended to present the changes in financial position that are attributable to the transactions of the Athletic Department.
-The financial statement does not purport to, and does not, present fairly the financial position of the State of Wisconsin as of June 30, 2018, the changes in its financial position, or, where applicable, its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+The financial statement does not purport to, and does not, present fairly the financial position of the University of Wisconsin - Madison, as of June 30, 2020, the changes in its financial position, or, where applicable, its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.